michelfernandez/cove/site/content/english/tax-advisers.md

 {{< logos-container top=12 bottom=24 width=wide title="The first choice of more than 250 companies with the highest requirements for data protection and security:">}}
   {{< logos-item src="logos/canon-116w.svg" alt="Canon">}}
-  {{< logos-item src="logos/helvetia-150w.svg" alt="Helvetia Versicherung">}}
+  {{< logos-item src="logos/seg-120w.svg" alt="SEG Automotive">}}
   {{< logos-item src="logos/easyjet-132w.svg" alt="EasyJet">}}
   {{< logos-line-break >}}
-  {{< logos-item src="logos/twint-116w.svg" alt="Twint">}}
+  {{< logos-item src="logos/helvetia-150w.svg" alt="Helvetia Versicherung">}}
   {{< logos-item src="logos/wincasa-150w.svg" alt="Wincasa">}}
   {{< logos-item src="logos/mobiliar-144w.svg" alt="Mobiliar">}}
 {{< /logos-container >}}

 [//]: # (--------------------------------------------------------------------------------------------------------------)

-{{< side-by-side top=16 bottom=12 img=hr-1 mobile-top=12 mobile-bottom=6 img-width=500 img-position=right img-alt="Sign multiple documents with one click." >}}
+{{< side-by-side top=16 bottom=12 img=tax-consultant-1 mobile-top=12 mobile-bottom=6 img-width=500 img-position=right img-alt="A contract and two people signing together." >}}
 {{% markdown %}}
-## Finish the pile with only one signature
-New employment contracts for everyone: the authorised signatory no longer signs hundreds of contracts by hand, but signs them all at once with Skribble's batch signature.

-- Batch signature for any number of employment contracts
+## Greater efficiency for tax advisers and their clients
+The printer-and-paper way is no longer necessary: instead of posting annual financial statements and balance sheets back and forth, tax advisers and their clients can sign electronically within seconds.

-- Automatically invite employees to sign employment contracts by e-mail
+- Invite to sign by e-mail
-- Overview of all completed and outstanding signatures
+- Clients without Skribble account can use the invitation link to sign
+- Signature confirmation via mobile phone – no USB stick or smart card required
+- Verify in seconds whether the document has been signed correctly
 {{% /markdown %}}
 {{< /side-by-side >}}

 [//]: # (--------------------------------------------------------------------------------------------------------------)

-{{< side-by-side top=8 bottom=16 mobile-top=6 mobile-bottom=6 img=hr-2 img-width=500 img-alt="Collaborate more quickly in the recruitment process, where contracts can be signed immediately." >}}
+{{< side-by-side top=8 bottom=12 mobile-top=6 mobile-bottom=6 img=tax-consultant-2 img-width=530 img-alt="An end-to-end process shows who has digitally signed when." >}}
 {{% markdown %}}
-## Candidates sign digitally without delay
-Efficient onboarding: you have a better chance of being chosen as an employer and HR administration becomes easier, faster and cheaper.

-- Legally valid for any type of employment contract
-- No loss of time due to postal mailing
-- Get notified automatically when the employment contract has been signed
+## Easier than pen and paper
+Signing with Skribble is intuitive and done in seconds.
+With Skribble, you enable your employees and clients to seamlessly implement digital processes that save time and money.

+- Overview of all received and pending signatures
+- Sign multiple documents at once with batch signature
+- Sign from anywhere using your smartphone or computer – from home, on the go, or in the office
 {{% /markdown %}}
 {{< /side-by-side >}}

 [//]: # (--------------------------------------------------------------------------------------------------------------)

-{{< testimonial "testimonial/twint-150w.png" "Simon Wehrli, CTO, Twint" >}}
-«Moving towards more remote work, regular contract renewals and dual signature requirements resulted in an extremely time-consuming signing process built around a lot of paperwork.
-Skribble enables us to sign employment contracts and NDAs in a breeze – paper-free and regardless of time and place.»
-{{< /testimonial >}}

-[//]: # (--------------------------------------------------------------------------------------------------------------)

-{{< side-by-side top=24 bottom=12 mobile-top=6 mobile-bottom=6 img=hr-3 img-position=right img-width=500 img-alt="Increase employee efficiency through digital documents." >}}
+{{< side-by-side top=8 bottom=12 mobile-top=6 mobile-bottom=6 img=tax-consultant-3 img-width=500 img-position=right img-alt="Depending on the contract card, the appropriate signature standard can be used to sign." >}}
 {{% markdown %}}
-## Empower employees to work more efficiently
-Digitalisation enabler: HR enables the workforce to sign electronically and can manage their everyday work with less bureaucracy.

-- Digital processing of work reports, lay-offs, applications, etc.
-- Get signatures from authorised signatories via e-mail
-- Download contracts ready for archiving in recognized PDF X/A format
+## Suitable for any document and client
+Different documents, different requirements.
+With Skribble, you can legally sign any type of document – from financial statements to tax arrangements and declarations of consent.

+- Valid for contracts with and without written form requirement
+- Worldwide usage with both internal and external parties
+- Highest security and data protection standards hosted in Switzerland
 {{% /markdown %}}
 {{< /side-by-side >}}

 [//]: # (--------------------------------------------------------------------------------------------------------------)

-{{< side-by-side top=8 bottom=12 mobile-top=6 mobile-bottom=12 img=hr-4 img-width=500 img-alt="A circle shows how I can sign from my cloud." >}}
+{{< side-by-side top=8 bottom=12 mobile-top=6 mobile-bottom=12 img=tax-consultant-4 img-width=500 img-alt="A circle shows how I can sign from my cloud." >}}
 {{% markdown %}}
-## No new software required
-Stay with familiar tools: sign directly via your browser or from your existing software.

-- Sign directly via your browser
-- Integrate Skribble as a plug-in into SAP and other industry solutions
+## Keep your existing tools and workflows
+Integrate Skribble into your law firm software, or sign directly from your browser.
+Clients can sign using the invitation link in any operating system.

-- Seamless integration via modern APIs
+- Seamless integration through modern API
+- Effortless and fast onboarding of employees and clients
+- Keep the look and feel of your handwritten signature thanks to the customisable visual signature
 {{% /markdown %}}
 {{< /side-by-side >}}

 [//]: # (--------------------------------------------------------------------------------------------------------------)

-{{< content text=center top=8 botom=24 width=narrow >}}
+{{< content text=center top=16 botom=24 width=narrow >}}
 {{% markdown %}}
-## Skribble complies with the legal requirements for HR processes
+Skribble complies with
+the legal requirements
+for tax advisers
+===
-You sign with legal effect and securely in accordance with the following requirements:
+With Skribble you sign legally and securely according to the following requirements:
 {{% /markdown %}}
 {{< /content >}}